fokhrun/gamlastan_tours/README.md

 #### The landing page image and description

 The landing page includes description about the tours.
-It includes a set of images of the tour locations.
+It includes a set of images of the tour locations that tries to provide a visual feeling of the tours.
 The text is split by the images to make it more tempting.

 ![Landing Page](https://github.com/fokhrun/gamlastan_tours/blob/main/images/landing_section.png)